Rehana-Rahman/SpotifyToYoutube/README.md

 ## Notes & Tips

 - **Security**: This tool uses OAuth tokens only - your passwords are never stored
-- **Mobile/Termux users**: You may need ngrok to handle redirect URLs properly on mobile devices
+- **Mobile/Termux users**: The script works directly in Termux without additional tools needed
 - **Video matching**: The script tries to find official videos but may occasionally select covers or live versions
 - **Search accuracy**: You can adjust the number of search results checked per song in the script settings